Skip to main content

 Where This Comes Up in Practice

 The most common use of incorporation by reference is a personal property memorandum.
-This is a separate written list that specifies who should receive particular items of tangible personal property, such as jewelry, artwork, or family heirlooms.
-The will references this list, and as long as the list existed when the will was signed, it becomes part of the estate plan.
+This is a separate written list that says who should receive particular items of tangible personal property.
+Think jewelry, artwork, or family heirlooms.
+The will references this list.
+As long as the list existed when the will was signed, it becomes part of the estate plan.

-This approach has a practical advantage: the will itself does not need to be re-executed every time you want to change who gets a specific item.
-However, if you want to update the memorandum after the will is signed, that updated version must either be incorporated through a new will or codicil, or addressed through a separate statutory provision for tangible personal property lists under A.R.S.
+This approach has a practical benefit: the will itself does not need to be re-executed every time you want to change who gets a specific item.
+However, if you want to update the memorandum after the will is signed, that updated version must either be incorporated through a new will or codicil.
+It can also be addressed through a separate statutory provision for tangible personal property lists under A.R.S.
 14-2513.

 Incorporation by reference also applies when a will references an existing trust agreement.
-For pour-over wills that direct assets into a living trust, this statutory framework ensures the trust document is properly connected to the will for probate purposes.
+For pour-over wills that direct assets into a living trust, this framework ensures the trust document is properly connected to the will for probate purposes.
+The referenced trust serves as the governing document for how those assets are managed and distributed.

 A testator may incorporate a written document into the testator's will by reference if the following requirements are met: 1.
 The document exists at the time the testator executes the will.
 2. The will's language manifests the testator's intent to incorporate this document.
 3. The will's language describes the document with enough specificity to allow its identification.